 What is COVID-19?

-For a minority of patients; usually over the 70s and those with pre-existing health conditions, the symptoms may worsen and require hospitalization.
+For a minority of patients, usually the over 70s and those with pre-existing health conditions, the symptoms may worsen and require hospitalization.

-How is COVID-19 Spread?
+How is COVID-19 spread?

 These small droplets produced from an infected person (symptomatic or asymptomatic) usually arise from sneezing, coughing, and even talking.
-Thus, those within proximity of less than 1 meter from an infected person at a high risk of inhaling viral particles from an infected person.
+Thus, those within proximity of less than 1 meter from an infected person are at a high risk of inhaling viral particles from an infected person.

 Larger respiratory droplets (talking and coughing mildly) only remain in the air for a short period and typically do not travel distances greater than 1 meter.
 However, smaller respiratory ‘nuclei’ from sneezing (aerosolized) can travel distances greater than 1m.

 The current evidence suggests that in most cases COVID-19 is transmitted by respiratory droplets, though symptomatic individuals that sneeze (less common in COVID-19 than flu) can propel particles much further.
-Thus, the risk of infection inside enclosed spaces is greater than being outside.
+Thus, the risk of infection inside enclosed spaces is far greater than being outside.

 Coronaviruses, in general, have poor survivability on surfaces thus the risk of getting infected by touching parcels or shopping items is relatively low (the virus can only survive up to 1 day on cardboard and up to 2 days on plastic).